 It should go without saying that you can’t do SUP yoga without a SUP board, also known as a paddle board.
 If you’re joining a class, then you might be able to rent a board rather than buy one.
 Depending on how often you plan to do SUP yoga, though, it might be worth spending the money to invest in your own paddle board.
 One option on Amazon is the Boardworks SHUBU Flow All-Water Yoga Inflatable Stand-Up Paddle Board shown below.

-If you are completely committed to paddle boarding in general and yoga specifically, and you are certain you want the best, then the RedPaddle Co 10’ 8” Activ board sits at the top.
-Best quality, best rated board on the internet.
+If you are completely committed to paddle boarding in general and yoga specifically, and you are certain you want a dedicated wide board with a good stability rating.
+Check out the Connelly NAVA board (from Amazon).

 You must get your paddle board out in the water so you can begin stretching and flexing.
 Thus, you need a paddle.
 If you’re renting a paddle board, then disregard, as the paddle should be included with your rental.